What is the best vacuum to buy for your cleaning business? This is a very common question.

 - Large capacity canister

-- Filtration system is excellent.
+- The filtration system is excellent.
 Four Level Advanced Filtration and HEPA media filter.

 - Awkward to carry on your back, will take some getting used to.

 - Canister-used bags are not easy to change between homes.

 - The price is higher, running at about $400.00